denten-books/plain-text/0-intro.md

 ## Simulated Text: an Introduction

-This book is about the strange entanglement between humans, texts, and machines.
+This book is, in some sense, about the strange entanglement between humans, texts, and machines.
 It examines key literary theoretical ideas alongside the intellectual history of software engineering which frames contemporary reading, writing, and interpretation practices.
 It is a deeply materialist work, arguing that even our most ingrained intuitions about texts are